Portugal: Porto, Lisbon & the Algarve9 days

 Optional Excursion - Old World Portugal: Medieval Obidos and Nazare

-Spend the day delving into Lisbon’s eclectic neighborhoods, sipping sweet wines or simply relaxing on the banks of the Tagus.
-For a glimpse into some of Portugal’s Old-World villages, join our excursion to the medieval town of Óbidos, picturesque coastal village of Nazaré and UNESCO World Heritage-listed Batalha Monastery.
+Continue absorbing Lisbon’s local culture on your own.
+Alternatively, for a glimpse into Old-World Portugal, join our optional excursion to the medieval town of Óbidos, the picturesque coastal village of Nazaré and the UNESCO World Heritagelisted Batalha Monastery.

 Old World Portugal: Medieval Obidos and Nazare $99* pp